ttdet/RISC-V-Multi-Cycle-CPU/README.md

-# courseProject-ComputerArchitecture
 This is an implementation of a multi-cycle RISC-V processor, non-pipelined.
 Only code and documentation are included.
-Done by me and three other teammates.